max31000/MassChecker/README.md

 }
 ```

 The `MassCheckerBase` class provides a method `NeedItem` that evaluates all checkers against a given item and filter combination, returning `true` if all checkers pass.
+You can override this method if you need more complex methods checking logic.
+For this purpose, the base class provides the internal property `Checkers`.

 ### Dependency Injection (DI) Setup